Intelligent-Silicon/Clarion-File-Recovery-Signatures/README.md

 Copy the PhotoRec.Sig file into the folder where the EXE is run from.

-The process can take several hours to complete a single pass.
+The process can take several hours to complete.

 ### OSForensics Pattern Searchs.